emqxarchive/emqx-docs-en/source/faq.rst

 Wiki: https://github.com/emqtt/emqttd/wiki/One-Million-Connections

-##### Q5. 'session' identified by clientID？when session expired what will happen？All queued messages will be deleted and subscribed topics will be deleted too？when reconnected， need redo subscription？(#150)
+##### Q5. 'session' identified by clientID? when session expired what will happen?
+All queued messages will be deleted and subscribed topics will be deleted too? when reconnected, need redo subscription? (#150)

 When a client connected to broker with 'clean session' flag 0, a session identified by clientId will be created.
 The session will expire after 48 hours(configured in etc/emqttd.config) if no client connections bind with it, and all queued messages and subscriptions will be dropped.

-##### Q6. "{max_queued_messages, 100}" in 0.8 release or "{queue, {max_length, 1000},..." means queue for one session or one topic？If it stands for session，while one topic has lots of offline messages(100), the user's other topic offline messages will be flushed? (#150)
+##### Q6. "{max_queued_messages, 100}" in 0.8 release or "{queue, {max_length, 1000},..." means queue for one session or one topic?
+If it stands for session, while one topic has lots of offline messages(100), the user's other topic offline messages will be flushed? (#150)

 For session.
 Topic just dispatch messages to clients or sessions that matched the subscriptions.
 Will Flood.